guowangsun/Login/README.md

 # Login
 Create a new branch is quick
-Create a new branch quick and simple
+Create a new branch quick & simple